marcostolosa/cs-driverquery-bof/README.md

 ## Disclaimer
-This project was trown together to quickly enumerate system drivers in a post-exploitation context.
+This project was thrown together to quickly enumerate system drivers in a post-exploitation context.
 It is provided **as-is**, without warranty or guarantee of correctness or completeness.

 > Use at your own risk and with needed permissions.